Web-application-based-on-AI/AI_team/README.md

 ### Understanding our dataset

-We will be using a dataset originally compiled and posted on the Machine Learning website search has a very good collection of datasets for experimental research purposes.
+We will  use a dataset originally compiled and posted on the Machine Learning website search has a very good collection of datasets for experimental research purposes.
 If you're interested, you can review the abstract and the original data file on the wep site.

 <p align="center">
   <img src="./images/Captureautomata.PNG"/>